ulrich-hansen/desktop-theme-kit/source/readme/readme.txt

 not all programs accept SVG files.

-Now put these three pictures in a folder, give the folder a fitting name for instance “forestproject” and copy the folder to:
+Now put these three pictures in a folder, give the folder a fitting name, for instance “forestproject” and copy the folder to:

 "/usr/share/images/desktop-themes/*"

-As last step, please run
+As last step, please run again

 update-desktop-theme -i

-again.
 The name of your folder should now be on the list of themes.
 Type it and voilà.